-Updates Briefs
+Updates

-Shawn Malarcher shared updates on progress on HIP brief and other material developments (see presentation).
+Briefs

-• Two new briefs were recently published: Social Franchising and Digital Health for SBC, both Promising practices.
+Shawn Malarcher shared progress updates on HIP briefs and other material developments (see presentation).

-• The "to do list" for HIP materials include planning guides in financing and family planning in humanitarian settings.
+- Two new briefs were recently published: Social Franchising and Digital Health for SBC, both Promising Practices. - The "to do list" for HIP materials include planning guides in financing and family planning in humanitarian settings.
 We also hope to develop a chapeau piece similar to the one available for social and behavior change for Service Delivery and the Enabling Environment.